gansm/finalcut/Contributing.md

 When submitting a patch, you should include a description of the problem you are trying to solve, how you solved it, and why you chose the solution you implemented.
-When you submit a bug fix, it is often helpful to include a reproducible description for the problem in your explanation.
-Important would be instructions on how to test the error and verify its elimination.
+When you submit a bug fix, it is often helpful to include a reproducible description of the problem in your explanation.
+It would also be helpful to include instructions on how to verify that the issue has been resolved.

 ### Test your code

 Run the FINAL CUT unit tests if you have installed [CppUnit](https://freedesktop.org/wiki/Software/cppunit/).
-Proceed as follows:
+Follow these steps:

 The easy way